 Modernizing Mailjet’s Email Editor

-Mailjet’s email editor sat at the heart of the product — directly shaping onboarding, activation, and retention.
-But research revealed that the editor wasn’t failing because of missing features.
-It was failing because users couldn’t predict what it would do next.
+Mailjet's email editor sat at the heart of the product, directly shaping onboarding, activation, and retention.
+But research revealed that the editor wasn't failing because of missing features.
+It was failing because users couldn't predict what it would do next.
 Invisible styling scope, no recovery paths, and ambiguous system feedback were quietly eroding confidence at scale.
+For the most feature-complete editor in the Sinch product family, that gap between capability and user confidence was the problem worth solving.

-I led research strategy and experience definition across discovery and validation — synthesizing 9,300+ NPS verbatims, card sorting, competitive benchmarking, and usability testing into a coherent system direction.
+I led research strategy and experience definition across discovery and validation, synthesizing 9,300+ NPS verbatims, card sorting, competitive benchmarking, and usability testing into a coherent system direction.
 The work reframed how branding, editing, and trust should function as a cohesive system.
-The results validated the approach.
+Through research synthesis, concept development, and prototype validation, we established a direction for modernizing the editor around predictability, transparency, and user confidence.

 Timeline: